 Many homeowners are drawn to South Carolina’s beautiful beaches, but living in a coastal state has risks.
 Homeowners in South Carolina should be aware of common insurance losses so they can protect their finances against the threat from severe weather events.

 Common causes of loss in South Carolina

 The biggest causes of home damage in South Carolina are related to tropical cyclones and related severe weather impacts, such as wind damage and flooding.
-According to data from CoreLogic, approximately 364,000 homes in South Carolina are at risk of damage from storm surge, which could cause up to $86.4 billion in property damage.
+According to data from CoreLogic, nearly 364,000 homes in South Carolina are at risk of damage from storm surge, which could cause up to $86.4 billion in property damage.
 It is not uncommon for numerous hurricanes and tropical storms to hit the state each season.
 In late 2020, Tropical Storms Eta and Zeta created significant flooding issues throughout the state.
 South Carolina also sustained significant impacts from Hurricane Florence in 2018.